Moves like Jagger: Composition

-"Moves like Jagger" is a disco and electropop song.
+"Moves like Jagger" is a disco, electropop, and dance-pop song.
 It features a "throbbing" synth, fast-paced beat and electronic drums.
 Robbie Daw from Idolator wrote that "Moves like Jagger" slightly echoes The Rolling Stones' chart-topping 1978 classic "Miss You", and added that "Levine's voice is distorted via Auto-Tune on the chorus."
 The song is introduced by a whistle melody and light, funky guitar in the key of B minor with a tempo of 128 beats per minute.
 Levine tries his best to impress his female interest with dance moves like The Rolling Stones frontman Mick Jagger singing, "I don't need to try to control you / Look into my eyes and I'll own you / With the moves like Jagger / I got the moves like Jagger / I got the moves like Jagger."

-Aguilera appears midway through the song's bridge, playing her role as a tease with a self-written verse, "You want to know how to make me smile / Take control, own me just for the night / But if I share my secret / You gonna have to keep it / Nobody else can see this."
+Aguilera appears during the song's bridge, playing her role as a tease with a self-written verse, "You want to know how to make me smile / Take control, own me just for the night / But if I share my secret / You gonna have to keep it / Nobody else can see this."
 Aguilera's contributions to the song consists of two interchangeable verses directly referencing her own song "Genie in a Bottle" from her debut album, Christina Aguilera (1999) with the lyrics, "Rub me right".
 Some critics panned the song for Aguilera's verse being too short comparing it to her 2001 effort on "Lady Marmalade".